Maminiaina-Rakotovao/PythonChallenges/OOP/README.md

 All the codes and exercises used in this materials are from the book:

-Python Projects for Beginners A Ten-Week Bootcamp Approach to Python Programming
+"Python Projects for Beginners A Ten-Week Bootcamp Approach to Python Programming"

 By Connor P. Milliken